 5353.
 Law and Economics.
-Provides a framework for and undertakes the analysis of the economic impact of the law.
+This course provides a framework for and undertakes the analysis of the economic impact of the law.
 Prerequisite: ECO 3301 or equivalent.

 5357.
 Economics of Human Resources.
 The economics of investment in human resources such as education and health.
 Prerequisite: ECO 3301.
 Recommended: ECO 4351.

 5360.
 Economic Development.
-Examines theories of development and the contribution of each theory to our understanding of the complex process of economic development.
+This course will examine theories of development and the contribution of each theory to our understanding of the complex process of economic development.
 From the theories, and based on the evidence, policy implications are derived.
 Prerequisites: ECO 3301 and 3302, or permission of instructor.

 5361.
 Natural Resources and Energy Economics.
 Natural resource supply and demand, nonrenewable natural resources, fundamentals of the energy market.
 Prerequisites: ECO 3301 and 3302.

 5362.
 Economic Growth.
-Examines the facts and theories of economic growth and technological change as well as the role of governments and markets in promoting or impeding economic growth.
+This course will examine the facts and theories of economic growth and technological change as well as the role of governments and markets in promoting or impeding economic growth.
 Prerequisites: ECO 3301 and 3302.

 5365.
 Public Finance.
 Analyzes the financial managements of public bodies from local to federal governments.
 Prerequisites: ECO 3301.
 Recommended: ECO 3302.